Written by Nathalie Daudet

 In previous posts I focused on ways in which PCOS can be managed by charting your cycles and using FAM.
-In this post I am focusing on one struggle of PCOS: fertility.
+In this post, let's focus on one large, common struggle of PCOS: fertility.
 One of the main fears that women with a PCOS diagnosis might have are issues surrounding getting pregnant.
 Before we dive into what to focus on if you're trying to conceive with PCOS, it’s important to understand why fertility can be an issue when it comes to PCOS.

 In my work as a fertility awareness educator, empowerment through education is key.
-In instances like PCOS, when we understand how our hormones work we can become better advocates for our health.
-With PCOS, the root cause of fertility is not just “infertility.”
-There is a reason that folks with PCOS may have trouble getting pregnant, and understanding why can help you overcome any struggles you may have conceiving.
+When it comes to PCOS, when you understand how your hormones work you can become better advocates for your health.
+In this case, the root cause of fertility problems is not just “infertility.”
+Meaning, there's a reason you (with PCOS) may have trouble getting pregnant, and understanding why can help you overcome any struggles conceiving.

-Most women will not be able to pinpoint this window of fertility if they are not tracking their cycle.
-If there is an underlying condition such as PCOS, it can add another challenge to conceive if we’re not sure when we’re actually ovulating.
-The reason that there may be fertility issues associated with PCOS is because ovulation may not be happening regularly or it may be delayed, giving you a long and drawn out cycle.
+Most women can't pinpoint this window of fertility if they are not tracking their cycle - it's incredibly difficult unless you understand and watch your body's signs and symptoms.
+If you have PCOS, it can add another challenge to conceive: not knowing if or when you will ovulate.
+The reason there may be fertility issues associated with PCOS is because ovulation may not be happening regularly or it may be delayed, giving you a long and drawn out cycle.

-There is a way that we can pinpoint ovulation and take some of the mystery out of when the fertile window actually is.
-When we chart our cervical mucus and basal body temperature, we can have some sense of when ovulation is about to happen, and be sure that it has happened.
+There is a way that to pinpoint ovulation and take some of the mystery out of when the fertile window opens and closes: fertility awareness charting.
+When you chart your cervical mucus and basal body temperature - and know how to interpret what you chart - you can have some sense of when ovulation is about to happen, and be sure it has happened.

-With PCOS you may have delayed ovulation, or cycles where ovulation does not happen.
+With PCOS you may experience delayed ovulation, or cycles where ovulation does not happen (also known as anovulatory cycles).
 By tracking your fertility signs with FAM, you can have some sense of when ovulation will happen, even with irregular cycles.
+One extra benefit of charting is your chart can tell you you're pregnant before you even test!
 Just because you have PCOS doesn’t mean that you can’t conceive, if you have some sense of where you are in your cycle, you can time intercourse at ovulation.

 Address the Root Cause

-Most mainstream approaches to PCOS do not address the root cause of the condition.
+Most mainstream approaches to PCOS do not address the root cause of PCOS.
 Educating yourself so you can advocate for your own health and ask for what you need from your practitioner is key.
-It is possible to manage PCOS symptoms and restore normal cycles with lifestyle and diet changes.
+It's possible to manage PCOS symptoms and restore normal cycles with lifestyle and diet changes.